aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/java/customizing-email-headers/dkim-signatures-implementation/_index.md

 - We load the DKIM key using the `DkimSignatureInfo` class.
 - Create an instance of the `MailMessage` class with the sender, recipient, subject, and body.
-- Add the DKIM signature to the message using `addDkimSignature`.
+- Add the DKIM signature to the message using `dKIMSign`.
 - Send the email using an SMTP client.

 ### Step 4: Testing DKIM Signatures